 The House system is an integral part of being a member of a Sacred Heart school.
 The House system allows every student and member of staff to feel a sense of belonging.
-The Houses are called Andersson, Du Rousier, Killeen, Sheldon and Thornton.
+The Houses are called Barat, Calder, Digby, Duchesne, Russell and Stuart.
 They are named after Sisters of the Sacred Heart who showed leadership and amazing courage as they journeyed to different parts of the world and set up Sacred Heart institutions.

 Sacred Heart High School is proud of the House system that fosters and builds school spirit.

-Each student has a House badge that represents the House that they are in.
-Tutor groups are vertical and are made up of students from Year 7 to 13.
-This breaks down barriers between the year groups and creates a sense of togetherness; encouraging the older students to look out for the younger ones.
+Each student has a house badge that represents the house that they are in.
+Each house is made up of different forms, along with their tutors from Year 7 to 13.
+This breaks down barriers between the year groups and creates a sense of togetherness; encouraging the older students to look out for the younger members of the school community.

-All students have the opportunity to earn House points for their House.
+All students have the opportunity to earn House Points for their House.
 These are awarded for things such as good work, contribution to lessons and participation in House competitions.
-Students can also gain valuable House points every week for merely doing the right thing.
-House points are awarded for perfect attendance, punctuality, uniform and equipment.
+Students can also gain valuable House Points every week for merely doing the right thing.
+House Points are awarded for excellent (or improved) attendance, punctuality, uniform and equipment.

-The House information boards, by the blue stairs, provide regular updates as and when required.
+The House information boards, by the canteen will provide regular updates as and when required.